majguo/open-liberty-demo/elk-integration/readme.md

-# Integrate ELK for application running on Open Liberty Server
+# Integrate Elastic Stack for application running on Open Liberty Server

 ## How to run on Azure Red Hat OpenShift (ARO) 4.3 cluster
 ### Prerequisites